yangchenyun/yangchenyun.github.com/source/_posts/2011-12-31-annual-review.md

 ---
 layout: post
-title: Annual Review 2011
+title: Annual Review 2011 - A Turning of Life
 date: 2011-12-31 23:11
 keywords: annual review, 2012 review, life changes, ELEME, TEDxFivestarsquare, TEDxFSS, 饿了么, 年度小结, 个人总结
 ---
+  2011 is a turning corner of my life.
+Straying away from my Economics background, I started learning web design and development from scratch and ended up with a result better than my expectation.

 * Table of Content
 {:toc}

-##A Successful Turning of Life

-  2011 is crucial to me.
-Straying away from my Economics background, I started learning web design and development from scratch and ended up with a result better than my expectation.

-###Highlights
+##Highlights

-  On March 14th, I made a [presentation][link_to_adult_learning]{:target="_blank"} at Barcamp Shanghai talking about what hinders adult learning and I met Peter and later the whole TEDxFSS team.
+  On March 14th, I made a [presentation][link_to_adult_learning]{:target="_blank"} at Barcamp Shanghai talking about what hinders adult learning and I met Peter and later the whole TEDxFiveStarSquare(TEDxFSS) team.

-  On May 15th, I designed and deployed [the site of TEDxFiveStarSquare][link_to_tedxfss_site]{:target="_blank"} and later designed the banner, poster and screen for the event.
-This solidates my confidence to deliver design and development work.
+  On May 15th, I created [the site of TEDxFSS][link_to_tedxfss_site]{:target="_blank"} and designed the banner, poster and screen for this event.
+This solidates my confidence to deliver word of design and development.

   On June 7th, I started the [Napos][link_to_napos]{:target="_blank"} project at [Eleme][link_to_eleme]{:target="_blank"} and later I joined the team and took charge of UI design and frontend development.

   On August 21th, I made a [speech][link_to_tedx_article]{:target="_blank"} at TEDxYouth Westlake about making a change in your life.

-###Excerpt of 2011
+##Excerpt of 2011

   ![TEDxFiveStarSquare Logo](/images/tedxfss_logo.png){:class="left"}
   I expected one year preparation before I could deliver qualified projects.
 But the first website was accomplished after five months of learning.
-I built [the website of TEDxFiveStarSquare(TEDxFSS)][link_to_tedxfss_site]{:target="_blank"} and later contributed to the design of the whole event.
-With the help of a great team, we pull off the only one [TEDx Event][link_to_tedxfss_event]{:target="_blank"} in Shanghai.
+I built [the website of TEDxFSS][link_to_tedxfss_site]{:target="_blank"} and later contributed to the design of the whole event.
+With the help of a great team, we pull off the only one [TEDx Event][link_to_tedxfss_event]{:target="_blank"} this year in Shanghai.

   After that, I joined in a start-up company and created a [webapp][link_to_napos]{:target="_blank"} for restaurants and contributed to the [new website][link_to_eleme]{:target="_blank"} redesign and later led the frontend development.

   Thanks to the people I worked with, I also have fallen in love with Unix and learned to setup various backend service.
 A summary on technology learned will cover this geeky issue.

   The progress is mostly due to the [personal management system][link_to_pms_article] I have developed to manage my times and goals.
-In 2011, I **recorded 7.58 hours** and worked with focus **4.18 hours everyday**.
+In 2011, I **recorded 7.58 hours** and worked with focus for **4.18 hours everyday**.

   However in other aspects, things haven't worked out as expected.
-Due to my work English learning have been paused in the second half year and travel plan to Southern Asia was canceled.
+Due to my work in the second half year, English learning have been paused and travel plan to Southern Asia was canceled.
 Besides I have been suffering from anxieties from time to time and getting up early still eludes me.

   From the ups and downs of 2011, I learned a lot [lessons][link_to_lesson]{:target="_blank"} and I am thinking about moving forward.